emanuel281/full-stack-test/README.md

 In the backend folder, you will need to:

     1. Use MySQL or PostgreSQL along with any database framework
-    2. Define models for users and group following these rough schemas:
+    2. Define models for users and groups following these rough schemas (you may want to create an extra table to track this mapping relationship)

         Users:
         {